Learn about the customer mindset through this customer-centricity case study with ASICS .

 Nikole Wintermeier | Dec 01, 2020

-Leading retailers today strive towards customer-centricity by providing better customer experiences that are in line with the shopper’s behavior, preferences, emotions, and values.
+Leading retailers today strive towards a customer-centric mindset by providing better customer experiences that are in line with the shopper's:

 According to Acquia, 61% of shoppers feel that brands that know them don’t, not even at a basic level.
 Yet, 87% of marketers are confident they’re delivering a winning CX.